Artemis: Nasa's Orion capsule breaks distance record

 One of the manikins on board Orion has been nicknamed Commander Moonikin Campos in honour of Arturo Campos, a Nasa engineer who played a critical role in helping to get the troubled Apollo 13 back.

 The first crewed Artemis mission is presently scheduled for late 2024.
-An Orion flight that would also see astronauts go down to the lunar surface could occur a year or two later.
+An Orion flight that would also see astronauts go down to the lunar surface could occur as early as 2025 or 2026.